SananR/JustOnTime/doc/sprint0/PB.md

 User stories for event organizers:

-22. As an event organizer who is not registered, I want to register on the website, so that I can create events and have customers bid on them.
+22. As an event organizer who is not registered, I want to register on the website, so that I can create events and have customers bid on them.<br/>
 Persona(s): Grace
 - Verify that the organizer enters their business name, a unique username, their email address and a password.